Skip navigation EPAM

 As I said, EPAM provides endless growth opportunities to EPAMers, and I am no exception.
 From the title perspective, I would like to become a director of software engineering.
 Another goal is to grow a bigger team in .NET.
 Also, in a couple of years, I would be interested in delivering on higher scope projects at EPAM and helping grow Georgia as a delivery location.

-What would you recommend to specialists looking for a managerial position?
+What would you recommend to specialists looking to grow into a managerial position?

 If you want to become a manager, you should learn to maintain a positive attitude towards challenges and see them as opportunities.
 That is an essential part of the job.